illinois-impact/ece408_project/README.md

 | ------------ |
 | Register your team in the google sheet. |

-You and your team should agree on a team name and enter it in this [google sheet](https://goo.gl/forms/tMyTnACmhtLnmj5b2)
+You and your team should agree on a team name and enter it in this [google sheet](https://docs.google.com/spreadsheets/d/1vhThuFT0isnYPac8Gnh7Pp9FMOTWkZ6RcNq-C8ND9LQ/edit#gid=0).
+Graduate students can use this [google form](https://docs.google.com/forms/d/e/1FAIpQLScDU5QrC9pKsaI8KGKqT4HjjZodSlcYfr-IlR3d7qxzwpFCeg/viewform?usp=sf_link).

 ## Milestone 2